mwheymans/miceafter/README.md

 # miceafter

-The package provides functions to apply statistical analyses after multiple imputation.
+The `miceafter` package provides functions to apply statistical and pooled analyses after multiple imputation.
 Therefore the name ‘miceafter’.
 The main functions of the package are the `df2milist`, `list2milist`, `mids2milist` and the `with.milist` functions.
 The `df2milist` function turns a data frame with multiply imputed datasets into an object of class `milist`, the `list2milist` does this for a list with multiply imputed datasets and the `mids2milist` for objects of class `mids`.
 These `milist` object can than be used with the `with.milist` function to apply repeated statistical analyses across the multiply imputed datasets.
 Subsequently, pooling functions are available in the form of separate `pool` functions, like the `pool_levenetest` function to pool Levene’s tests across multiply imputed datasets or the `pool_propdiff_nw function` to pool the difference between proportions according to method Newcombe-Wilson.
-The package also contains a function `glm_mi` to pool and select linear and logistic regression functions.
+The package also contains a function `pool_glm` to pool and select linear and logistic regression functions.

-With more and more pooling functions added over time.
+More and more statistical analyses and pooling functions will be added over time.

 ## Installation